ryanatkn/gro/src/lib/docs/config.md

 ## `package_json`

-The Gro config `package_json` property is a callback function that lets you modify the `package.json` in different circumstances.
+The Gro config option `package_json` hooks into Gro's `package.json` automations.
+The `gro exports` task, which is called during the dev and build tasks, performs two separate steps that both call `package_json` to determine their behavior:

-When `when === 'updating_exports'`, Gro is writing the `"exports"` property of the repo's `package.json` to the filesystem during the dev and build tasks.
+- when `when === 'updating_exports'`, Gro is updating the repo's `package.json` `"exports"` property

-When `when === 'updating_well_known'`, Gro is outputting a second `package.json` to `.well-known/package.json` in your SvelteKit static directory during the dev and build tasks.
+- when `when === 'updating_well_known'`, Gro is outputting a copy of `package.json`

-> ⚠️ Warning: by default Gro copies your root `package.json`
-> to the SvelteKit static directory in `.well-known/package.json`
+  to `.well-known/package.json` in the repo's static SvelteKit directory

-> unless the `package.json` has `"private": true`.
-> This may surprise some users and could result in unwanted information leaks.
-> Gro's defaults are designed for for open source projects,
-> but it should work just as well for private projects, and configuration should remain simple.
-> To mitigate the issues, the `package.json` is written to `.well-known` during development
-> and expected to be committed to source control, giving visibility and requiring a manual step.
-> To disable all of Gro's `package.json` behavior, configure `package_json: () => null,`.
+Similar to other tasks like gen and format, the exports task supports `gro exports --check`, which is called by `gro check`, to ensure the repo and Gro's automations are in sync.

+### using `package_json`

 ```ts
 const config: GroConfig = {